ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/1_new-microscope-app/_index.md

 In particular, the folder contains:

 1. A subfolder `ScopeFoundryHW` containing hardware control code.
-There must be at least one file, typically ending with `_hw.py`, that contains a subclass of type `HardwareComponent`.
+There must be at least one file, typically ending with `_hw.py`, that contains a subclass of type `ScopeFoundry.HardwareComponent`.

-2. Measurement files containing `Measurement` subclasses.
+2. A subfolder `measurements` containing files with `ScopeFoundry.Measurement` subclasses.
+However, measurements that are associated with just one Hardware component are sometimes placed directly in the resp.
+ScopeFoundryHW (here`company1_model1_readout.py`).

-3. The actual app file where `Measurement` and `HardwareComponent` are added to the main app.
-This is the file that gets run.
+3. `*_app`:  A file where the app is defined and where  `Measurement` and `HardwareComponent` are added.
+This is the file that gets run at start-up, i.e. is the entry point to your application.

-Congratulations, you have created your first microscope app and learned the three most important high-level concepts: `HardwareComponent` and `Measurement` can each have `settings`.
+The optional `docs` and `*_docs` folders will be auto generated - see [Document your Components](/docs/30_tips-and-tricks/document-your-components/ ).

 ## Next Steps

-Now that you have interacted with ScopeFoundry and built a microscope app with pre-built components, you probably want to build a system that allows you to perform real scientific experiments.
-To do this, have a look at tutorials on how to build:
+You have created your first microscope app and learned the three most important high-level concepts: `HardwareComponent` , `Measurement` and `settings`.
+To build a system that allows you to perform real scientific experiments look at tutorials on how to build:

 1. A custom [Hardware Component](../2_hardware-1).
 2. A custom [Measurement](../3_measurement).